Showing posts with label mooresville. Show all posts

 Day 2:Oct 22,

-Everyone got ready and walked upstairs for the
+Everyone got ready and walked upstairs for breakfast and breakfast, which Tonya had prepared.

-Today, we are taking a tour of Childers Vineyard at 12 p.m.
-We arrived a little early (11:30 a.m.), so we walked around in the gift shop until it was time to take the tour.
-It was a very large group.
+Today, we are taking a tour of Childers Vineyard at 12 P.M.
+We arrived a little early (11:30 A.M.), so we walked around in the gift shop until it was time to take the tour.
+It was a huge group.
 When the tour ended, everyone was given a sample of wine.
 We each decided to buy a bottle of wine instead of paying $20 to sample five different flavors.

-So, we ended up with four bottles of wine, which was cheaper than doing the sampling.
-I bought a bottle of Muscadine Sweet wine for $11.99 and two chocolates at seventy-nine cents.
+We ended up with four bottles of wine, which was cheaper than doing the sampling.
+I bought a bottle of Muscadine Sweet wine for $11.99 and two chocolates for seventy-nine cents.

-At 5:30 p.m., we rode to Lake Norman to take a dinner cruise from 6:30 to 8:30 p.m. on the Queens Landing Catawba Queen.
+At 5:30 P.M., we rode to Lake Norman to take a dinner cruise on the Queens Landing Catawba Queen from 6:30 to 8:30 P.M.

-It was a three-course meal beginning with a salad, Chicken Marsala (a lightly coated chicken breast based with marsala) with mushrooms, green beans, roll, & creamed potatoes.
+It was a three-course meal with a salad, Chicken Marsala (a lightly coated chicken breast based on Marsala), mushrooms, green beans, a roll, and creamed potatoes.

 Our dessert was cheesecake.
 We also ordered a bottle of wine.